milesgratz/claimsxray-ng/README.md

 Claim X-Ray joined [Inclusiveness Analyzer] efforts to push out exclusive terms and make inclusive terms a part of our everyday vocabulary!

-Help us confront these biases and configure [Inclusiveness Analyzer] Action on your repositories too!
+Help us confront unconscious and implicit biases we hold and configure [Inclusiveness Analyzer] Action on your repositories too!

 [Inclusiveness Analyzer]: https://github.com/marketplace/actions/inclusiveness-analyzer